aufam/blackpill/README.md

 This allows customization of hardware configurations and peripheral setups.

 ### Kernel Initialization
-The kernel initialization is defined in Project/main.cpp and Project/main.hpp.
+The kernel initialization is defined in [main.cpp](Project/main.cpp) and [main.hpp](Project/main.hpp).
 You can modify these files to customize startup routines, configure peripherals, or initialize system-wide settings.

 ### Adding Application Sources
-Additional application-specific source files can be added under Project/apps/.
+Additional application-specific source files can be added under [apps](Project/apps/) folder.
 These files can contain your custom application logic, task definitions, or any other functionalities specific to your project.

 ### Build
 ```bash